 Kolhapur is the religious trophy of the state of Maharashtra.
 Ancient, rustic temples, serenic gardens, historic forts and palaces – this prosperous city is a national pride.
 Located on the bank of Panchganga, the history of Kolhapur is seeped deep into the Maratha reign that lasted in our country.

 Each fort in Kolhapur has a great historic legacy behind it that will leave your mind boggled.
 The Shahu Museum is an absolute must for ardent history enthusiasts.
 The Khusbagh Maidan is a one of a kind place in Kolhapur where the traditional art form of Kushti is still practised.

 Nature lovers and pleasure seekers can hang around by the many lakesides in Kolhapur.
 The Rankala Chowpaty is an amazing place you can not afford to miss out on, especially when you have kids accompanying you.

 There is a wide range of artifacts and leather products that you can take back home as souvenirs or to gift your loved ones.
 The Tambada Rassa - which translates to Tangy Gravy - is a must, if you are a fan of spicy meals and even otherwise!

-The special Kolhapuri Masala makes for an indespensable item that goes in every locally cooked dish here.
+The special Kolhapuri Masala makes for an indispensable item that goes in every locally cooked dish here.
 A small yet interesting fact about Kolhapur is that it is the very place where Raja Harishchandra, the first feature film ever to be made in India was made.

 Winters are much more pleasant and inviting.
 The city is hence visitable at almost all times of the year save for the monsoon season when the rains can lead to flooding.
 The temperature otherwise dillydallies between around 15°C to 35°C.

-Kolhapur is merely 400 km away from Mumbai and just 240 km from Pune.
+Kolhapur is 387 km away from Mumbai and just 240 km from Pune.
 A well established network of air, rail and road connects the city to all the major cities in India.
 By air, you can alight at the Ujalaiwadi Airport.
 If you choose the train, there are multiple daily trains that leave Mumbai and Pune.